saswasto/voice-controlled-cooking-assistant/README.md

+voice controlled cooking assistant:

+Overview
+The Voice-Controlled Cooking Assistant is a cross-platform mobile application designed to deliver a truly hands-free cooking experience.
+Built with React Native (or Flutter), the app integrates advanced voice recognition and transcription technologies, allowing users to navigate recipes, set timers, and save or share their favorite dishes—all through natural voice commands.

 Tech Stack
-Frontend: React Native (or Flutter if you prefer Dart)
+Frontend: React Native (or Flutter)

 Backend: Node.js with Express

-Voice APIs:
+Voice Interfaces:

-Web Speech API: For voice recognition and synthesis in real-time
+Web Speech API – Real-time voice recognition and synthesis

-OpenAI Whisper API: For accurate transcription (especially useful for complex or noisy commands)
+OpenAI Whisper API – High-accuracy transcription, especially in noisy environments or for fallback use

 Database: Firebase Firestore